 Why is this substation required?

 Medicine Hat’s south area has experienced commercial and residential expansion.
 The City recognizes the need for additional infrastructure to address this rising demand.
-The proposed MHSS is needed to alleviate current congestion, enhance system reliability, and accommodate future electrical growth.
+The MHSS is needed to alleviate current congestion, enhance system reliability, and accommodate future electrical growth.

-How will a preferred site be determined?
+How was the preferred and alternative site determined?

-Who approves the substation?
+Who approved the substation?

 Are potential substation locations designated for this type of development?